Court Etiquette in Tasmania

 Court etiquette towards the judicial officers

-The judicial officer sits at the front facing the rest of the courtroom.
-They are often the Judge or Magistrate.
+The judicial officer (judge or magistrate) sits at the front of the court room facing you.
 Everyone in the courtroom must show respect towards the judicial officer by the following:

-- Stand whenever the judicial officer addresses you;
+- Standing whenever the judicial officer addresses you;

-- Listen to and follow the judicial officer’s directions;
+- Listening to and following the judicial officer’s directions;

-- Stand silently and bow your head at the judicial officer when entering or leaving the courtroom.
+- Standing silently and bow your head at the judicial officer when entering or leaving the courtroom.

 Dress etiquette in the courtroom